skip navigation

 How does the NTDP fit into the U.S. Olympic Program?

 In 2006, three NTDP alumni represented the United States in Torino, Italy.
-That number grew to seven on the silver medal-winning squad in Vancouver, British Columbia, in 2010.
-Nine NTDP alums wore the colors of their country in 2014 in Sochi, Russia.
+That number grew to seven on the silver-medal winning squad in Vancouver, British Columbia, in 2010.
+Nine NTDP alumni wore the colors of their country in 2014 in Sochi, Russia.
+In 2018, the NTDP had five alumni travel to compete in PyeongChang, South Korea.
+At the most recent 2022 Olympics in Beijing, China, eight NTDP alumni represented the United States.

-Alumni also represent the United States on the world stage at various International Ice Hockey Federation events each year, including the senior- level IIHF World Championship.
+Alumni also represent the United States on the world stage at various International Ice Hockey Federation World Championships.
+The 2019 team had a record 16 NTDP alumni, including two first overall picks in Jack Hughes (NTDP 2017-2019) and Patrick Kane (NTDP 2004-2006).

-The U.S. Men’s National Under-18 Team that competes at the annual IIHF Under-18 World Championship is comprised primarily of current NTDP players.
-The U.S. has won this event ten times.
+The U.S. Men's National Under-18 Team that competes in the annual IIF Under-18 World Championship is primarily comprised of current NTDP players.
+The U.S. has won this event 11 times, the most of any nation, and most recently in 2023.